phaserjs/editor-starter-template-cursor-javascript/README.md

 Important: the Phaser Editor MCP server only works if there is a running Phaser Editor 5 instance.
 The steps are:

 - Open Phaser Editor 5
-- Open a project
+- Create a new project with this template
-- Open Cursor
+- Open the project in Cursor
 - Open the Chat window.
 - Select Claude Sonnet as agent.
+For a better performance, select the MAX mode.
 - Start creating!

 To know if the MCP server is working, you can start with this prompt `list all the Phaser Editor scenes`.
 Looking for a second prompt?
 Try with `add two other guapen images to the Level scene and make all of them to rotate around the dino`.